This post contains affiliate links. Please see our disclosure policy.

 For Finishing:

-- 1 egg This will be your egg wash for the crust
+- 1 large egg , This will be your egg wash for the crust

 Instructions

 - Make the Pie Dough: In a medium mixing bowl, whisk together the flour, salt and sugar.
 Cut the butter into tablespoon-sized pieces and add them to the dry ingredients.
 Use a pastry cutter or clean hands to cut the butter into the dry ingredients until you have chunks the size of blueberries—some will be a bit bigger and some a bit smaller.
 Drizzle in the water and add the sour cream.
 Toss with a fork until the dough is moistened and the sour cream is mixed in.
 Gently gather the dough into a ball.
 If it holds when you push it together, it’s ready.
 If it’s a bit dry and crumbles apart, add a bit more water, 1 to 2 tablespoons.
 You can also flick some water onto any dry bits hiding in the bottom of the bowl.
 Gently flatten the ball of dough into a 1-inch thick disk.
 It may be a little scrappy looking, but it should hold together.
-Wrap the disk tightly in plastic wrap and chill in the freezer for at least 1 hour or in the fridge for at least 2 hours and up to 2 days.
-If you freeze the dough for 1 hour, and your filling isn’t ready yet, move the dough to the fridge so it doesn’t freeze solid.Make-Ahead Tips: The dough can be frozen for up to 2 months.
-Let it thaw in the fridge overnight before using.Trouble-Shooting Pie Dough: Reference my "Perfect Pie Crust" post for more tips, tricks, and FAQs.
+Wrap the disk tightly in plastic wrap and chill in the fridge for at least 2 hours, but preferable overnight.
+You can refrigerate up to 48 hours before using.
+You can freeze the dough after a fridge rest/chill of 6 hours, but it needs to be in the fridge first to properly hydrate.
+Going straight to the freezer isn't the same as resting in the fridge first!Make-Ahead Tips: The dough can be frozen for up to 2 months.
+Let it thaw in the fridge overnight before using.Trouble-Shooting Pie Dough: Reference my "Perfect Pie Crust" post for more tips, tricks, and FAQs.1 and 1/4 cups all-purpose flour, spooned & leveled or weighed out , 3/4 tsp salt, 1 tsp granulated sugar , 1/2 cup cold salted butter, cubed, 5 to 7 tbsp ice cold water, 1/4 cup cold full-fat sour cream

 - Make the Filling and Assemble the Galette: Rinse and dry your fruit.
 Cut the tops off the strawberries and halve them (or quarter them if they're quite large).
 Chop the rhubarb into roughly 1-inch pieces.
 Stir together all the filling ingredients.
-Spoon the filling onto the chilled dough (if you let the filling set for more than a few minutes, there will be excess liquid in the bottom of the bowl - leave that behind), leaving a 2-3 inch border around the edge.
+Spoon the filling onto the chilled dough (if you let the filling set for more than a few minutes, there will be excess liquid in the bottom of the bowl – leave that behind), leaving a 2-3 inch border around the edge.
 The fruit filling doesn't have to be in one thin layer, but try to keep it evenly spread across the dough.
 Fold up the edges of the dough, working in small sections at a time, covering the edges of the fruit filling.
 Galettes are meant to be rustic—don’t fuss over trying to make it look perfect.
 Drizzle a spoonful or two of any liquid in the bottom of the bowl over the fruit.
 Chill the assembled galette, uncovered, in the fridge for 8 minutes.
-This is important as the dough will have warmed a bit from working with it, and we want it nice and cold when it goes into the oven so it holds it's shape.
+This is important as the dough will have warmed a bit from working with it, and we want it nice and cold when it goes into the oven so it holds it's shape.12 ounces fresh strawberries, 12 ounces fresh rhubarb, 2/3 cup granulated sugar, 1 tsp vanilla extract, 5 tsp cornstarch , pinch of lemon zest, 1/4 tsp lemon juice

 - Bake: Once the galette has chilled, beat an egg in a small bowl, and brush this over the edges of the pie crust (this is your egg wash).
-Sprinkle the crust with a little coarse sugar, and bake for 53 - 58 minutes.
+Sprinkle the crust with a little coarse sugar, and bake for 53 – 58 minutes.
 The crust will be golden brown and crisp, and the fruit filling will be bubbly.
 If a bit of fruit filling leaked around the galette, don't fret.
 That's normal.
-Spoon that jammy filling back over the fruit while it's still warm.
+Spoon that jammy filling back over the fruit while it's still warm.1 large egg , sprinkle of raw sugar

 - Serve + Store: Let rest about 15 minutes before slicing and serving.
 Serve with vanilla bean ice cream!
 This is absolutely best the first day, so try not to plan on saving leftovers.
 If you do have some leftover, store it in the fridge in an airtight container for about 1 day.